GBirkel/merryo_trolls/README.md

 Note that on MacOS you may need to de-quarantine them before the build script can launch them, by going into their folders and running `sudo xattr -r -d com.apple.quarantine *` .

+With the right tools, you can take the resulting disk image and write it to an 800k 3.5-inch disk, and play the game on a stock Apple IIgs.

 [^1]: But really, who knows what's possible?
 There's currently a land war in Asia going on.